 The Wensum Trust recognises that as an employer of in excess of 250 staff, there is a requirement to publish its policy regarding the employment, continued employment, training, career development and promotion of disabled persons.
-This is delivered through the practice as outlined in the Trust's Equality Policy and in conjunction with Annex A, Equality and Diversity for School Staff.
+This is delivered through the practice as outlined in the Trust's Equality Policy and the Equality, Diversity and Inclusion for Staff Policy.
 The Trust works diligently to: